Duolingo Chinese Review vs Alternatives: Is Duolingo a Good Option for Beginners?

 Here's where things get interesting.
 Once you've got basic foundations (maybe 500-1000 words), immersion with real content accelerates your learning dramatically.
 Migaku's browser extension lets you watch Chinese shows, read articles, or consume any native content with instant dictionary lookups and automatic flashcard creation.

 The advantage is you're learning from actual usage rather than textbook phrases.
-You see how native speakers really talk, pick up natural expressions, and build comprehension skills with content you actually care about.
+You see how native speakers talk, pick up natural expressions, and build comprehension skills with content you care about.
 Migaku works alongside other study methods, it's not a replacement for structured courses, but it bridges the gap between classroom Chinese and real-world fluency.

 Du Chinese